 - 4.1 During placement, staff will provide students with a list of mobile phone numbers to contact staff in the event of an emergency within the Clinic. - 4.2 In the event a panic button / duress alarm is pressed in the Clinic, security is automatically notified, and staff and students are advised to lock all doors and remain in their office until security arrives and the situation is deemed safe. - 4.3 A client risk assessment should be undertaken upon registration at the Clinic.
 These rooms should be used when clients are determined to be at a risk level of potential aggression.
-In such circumstances the receptionist should be notified of a potential risk. - 4.4 In the event of a fire alarm being activated, students and staff will exit the Clinic area and direct any clients to the emergency exit leading to the stairwell or emergency lift and meet at the designated meeting point. - 4.5 In the case of a medical emergency, the panic buttons are not to be used, but rather the clinician or student must indicate the emergency directly with other staff nearby who will notify reception to call an ambulance/paramedic while the situation is managed by staff with relevant first-aid training. - 4.6 Before any students undergo placement at the Clinic they must undergo a building induction.
-The building induction may include but not restricted to: - 4.6.2 An overview of the Clinic policies. - 4.6.3 A tour of the Clinic area noting fire exits, panic alarm buttons, emergency exits. - 4.6.4 Instruction on how to operate the video recording equipment. - 4.6.5 Activation of pass and identification tags. - 4.6.6 Students completing telehealth sessions, including telehealth sessions from off-site, will also complete a telehealth OHS and confidentiality assessment and agreement. - 4.7 All students must be familiar with all relevant ISN Clinic Policies and Procedures as indicated in the ISN Clinic Manual and their relevance to each if ISN Clinic locations
+In such circumstances the receptionist should be notified of a potential risk.

+- 4.4 In the event of a fire alarm being activated, students and staff will exit the Clinic area and direct any clients to the emergency exit leading to the stairwell or emergency lift and meet at the designated meeting point. - 4.5 In the case of a medical emergency, the panic buttons are not to be used, but rather the clinician or student must indicate the emergency directly with other staff nearby who will notify reception to call an ambulance/paramedic while the situation is managed by staff with relevant first-aid training. - 4.6 Before any students undergo placement at the Clinic they must undergo a building induction.
+The building induction should include but not restricted to: - 4.6.2 An overview of the Clinic policies with subsequent multiple-choice quiz. - 4.6.3 A tour of the Clinic area noting fire exits, panic alarm buttons, emergency exits. - 4.6.4 Instruction on how to operate the video recording equipment. - 4.6.5 Activation of pass and identification tags. - 4.6.6 Students completing telehealth sessions, including telehealth sessions from off-site, will also complete a telehealth OHS and confidentiality assessment and agreement